digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/settlement/intermediated.rst

 custodians.

-Each script commences with ``runSetupIntermediatedSettlement``, initiating parties, establishing an instrument issued by the Central Bank, and setting up an account hierarchy rooted in the Central Bank.
+Each script commences with ``runSetupIntermediatedSettlement``, initiating parties, establishing an instrument issued by the Central Bank, and setting up an account hierarchy rooted at the Central Bank.
 This hierarchy includes two custodian banks, Bank1 and Bank2, and their respective clients Alice, Bob, and Charlie.
 Holdings are created for Alice@Bank1, Bank1@CentralBank, and Charlie@Bank2: